-There are two ways to obtain the C API header and library files required to build C API client programs:
+To obtain the C API header and library files required to build C

-Install a MySQL Server distribution.
-Server distributions include both
+API client programs, install a MySQL Server distribution.
+Server

 The names of the library files to use when linking C API client applications depend on the library type and platform for which a distribution is built:

-On Unix (and Unix-like) sytems, the static library is
+On Unix (and Unix-like) systems, the static library is

 libmysqlclient.a.
 The dynamic library is